1. As a volunteer, how many cleanups am I required to perform?

 2. Can schools, churches, community organizations and businesses adopt a Redd Up Zone?

 Absolutely!
 We encourage schools, churches, community organizations, businesses and other groups to participate in our Redd Up Zone program as a way to promote community ownership and revitalization in their neighborhoods.

 Volunteers can borrow cleanup supplies from the City’s Department of Public Works for their cleanups.
-It is the responsibility of the adopter to arrange to pick up and return of the supplies borrowed for your project.
-Supplies can be picked up from the Public Works Traffic Division at 2625 Liberty Avenue from 7am to 3:30pm Monday through Friday.
+Your group must arrange to pick up and return of the supplies borrowed for your project.

 In addition, as a Redd Up Zone Adopter you are entitled to receive two Redd Up Zone signs to be placed in your adopted segment recognizing your contribution.

 4. What information do I need to provide the Mayor’s Office after my cleanup?

 The City disposes of collected litter by Redd Up Zone volunteers for free!
 To schedule a pick-up, please contact the Redd Up Zone Coordinator at 412-255-2280 or email@example.com and provide the following information:

 b.
 Name of the organization, group, or business.

 c.
 Number of hours spent on the cleanup.